youjung822/19Fall_CS6440IHI/Documents/Design.md

 ## 2 Architectural Design

 _Remember to watch the Intro to HDAP lecture prior to starting.
 The architecture provides the high-level design view of a system and provides a basis for more detailed design work.
 These subsections describe the top-level components of the system you are building and their relationships._

+Below presents the architecture as a series of diagrams; Component Diagram and Deployment Diagram.

 ### 2.1 Component Diagram